-Trump, Obama events heat up Georgia Senate races before voter registration deadline
+Trump, Obama events heat up Senate races in Georgia before voter registration deadline

 “I’m keeping the faith,” said Kevin Volland, 45, as he waited for Pence to speak in Savannah on Friday.
 “How is there a Senate runoff, anyway?
 Did they swing votes away from Perdue and Loeffler?
 Possibly.
 I don’t feel 100 percent confident about January 5, but I’ll be there, because I have faith.
 I have to.”

-Harold Holifield, 59, an army veteran from Effingham County, Ga., said he hoped Republicans would hold together through the runoffs.
+Harold Holifield, 59, an Army veteran from Effingham County, Ga., said he hoped Republicans would hold together through the runoffs.

 “You don’t destroy each other trying to get toward a common goal,” Holifield said.
 “Hopefully [Republicans are] working for a common goal.
 If not, they’re turning into cannibals and eating their own.”